ZenithVal/OSCLeash/README.md

 ### Setup
 Requires VRC3 Avatar SDK.

-1. Downlaod & get the program running via one of the above methods.
+1. Download the program via one of the above methods.
-2. Define config.json setting; EG IP, Port, & paramaters (last bit coming soon)
+2. Define config.json settings if needed.
-3. Grab the prefab from the releases https://github.com/ZenithVal/OSCLeash/releases/tag/Main
+3. Grab the prefab from releases https://github.com/ZenithVal/OSCLeash/releases/tag/Main
-4. Drop the Prefab onto the root of your avatar (You can scale the prefab down smaller, as long as it's done uniformially and you don't go too small)
+4. Set the source of `Leash Physbone` to whatever you like, and adjust it if needed.
-5. Set the source of the constraint on "Aim Target" to the end of your "leash"
+5. The position constrain source on `Aim Target` should be assigned to the last bone of your leash.
-6. Set the source of the physbone leash to your leash, tail ect, or delete and make your own.
+6. If your phybone is off center, copy the constraint from above and paste it on the root of the prefab.
+The source should be the origin of your leash.
-7. Set "Paramater" on your leash's physbone to "Leash"
+7. Make sure to reset OSC in the radial menu if this is being retrofit as an update to an avatar.
-8. Your leash needs to be able to stretch, at least a tiny bit.
+8. Run program & enjoy.
+If using the temporary xbox input workaround, make sure to select the VRC window.

-I'll make a setup picture guide later.
+There will be a setup guide later.

 #